There-can-only-be-two/Pinball/README.md

 ## Combos and Feautures
 - EXTRA KIKCERS: Once activated, the kicker used disappears.
 - EXTRA TIME: Passing through the Time feauture rewards the player extra time.
+However, Extra Time cancels the X2 multiplier and equals it to 1.
 - MULTIPLIER:
-  - X2: Activating the three parts in the upper right zone of the map will multiply the multiplier by 2.
+  - X2: Activating the three parts in the upper right zone of the map will sum 2 to the current value of the multiplier.
-  - X10:
+  - X10: Activating the three parts in the upper right zone of the map will temporally sum 10 to the current value of the multiplier.
 - LIGHTS: Lights will turn on and off when ball bounces, parts of the pinball are activated, etc.
 - RANKING: When the game finishes, the ranking displays the TOP 5 scores of the game.
-The player' scores are displayed in yellow.
-Try to arrive to TOP 1!
+Scores by player are displayed in yellow.
+Try to get to TOP 1!
 - UI: Highscore, Current Score, Multiplier, Previous Score, Time remaining, Balls remaining